Aramco hydrocarbon journey: Pipelines

 Decades of greenhouse gas mitigation in our operational DNA.

-Rub’ al-Khali — Gigantic reddish-brown sand dunes tower above field operator Abdullah R. Fadly who walks purposefully from his vehicle to a remote desert pipeline junction station.
+Gigantic reddish-brown sand dunes tower above field operator Abdullah R. Fadly, who walks purposefully from his vehicle to a remote desert pipeline junction station.

-Early-morning dry heat shimmers across the imprints of his black steel-capped boots as he, and his colleague, set out to commence a routine check of Shaybah oil field’s “kilometer 9.8” pipeline junction site, and other junctions scattered along pipelines stretching 645 kilometers (km).
+Early morning dry heat shimmers across the imprints of his black steel-capped boots as he and his colleague set out to commence a routine check of Shaybah oil field’s “kilometer 9.8” pipeline junction site, as well as other junctions scattered along pipelines stretching 645 kilometers (km).

-The desert is Fadly’s workplace — a ruthless place for the inexperienced — and his role, driving long distances to check crude and natural gas liquid (NGL) pipelines, demands particular self-sufficiency and adaptability.
+The desert is Fadly’s workplace — a ruthless place for the inexperienced.
+Hiis role, driving long distances to check crude and natural gas liquid (NGL) pipelines, demands particular self sufficiency and adaptability.

 He is one of Aramco’s pipelines team members across Saudi Arabia ensuring a trouble- and emissions-free journey for the piping stage of a hydrocarbon journey.